 Also, cover (remove) light fixtures, outlets and wall switches.
 Protect floors with plastic or rosin paper extended about 12 inches up the side of the walls, and attach with painter’s tape.
 Follow these steps for removing a painted popcorn ceiling:

 - To help breakdown the paint, spray a mixture of one part vinegar to ten parts water on the surface of the ceiling.

 - Use a 4-inch utility knife/type scraper to remove the material.
 This method is messy and slow, but it works.
 Make sure that you saturate the surface so that the solution penetrates and allows you to easily scrape away the material.

 Try alleviating some of the strain of working overhead by attaching the scraper to a pole.

 *Popcorn ceiling removal service is not available in all states without proper licensure or certification, including Washington.

 Prepare the Surface for Painting

 Now that you removed the popcorn texture, you can start prepping the new surface for a fresh coat of paint.
 Proceed as you would for any project.
 Sand the surface of the ceiling with a drywall sanding stick.
 Fill any imperfections as needed.
 After you apply a quality coat of primer, you’re ready to paint.

 Need professional help with updating your ceilings or a painting project?
 Schedule a free estimate with your local pros at Five Star Painting.
 Once you've removed the popcorn ceiling, you'll want to get rid of any water leak stains, and maybe update the ceiling fans too!
-Reach out to our fellow Neighborly brand, Mr. Handyman, for help with these home improvement projects.
+Reach out to our fellow Neighborly Link opens in a new tabbrand, Mr. HandymanLink opens in a new tab, for help with these home improvement projects.